 - 6 cups whole peeled plum tomatoes (2 cans)

-- ½ pound spicy Italian sausage (no casings, just the ground beef inside)
+- ½ pound spicy Italian sausage (no casings, just the ground meat inside)

 - 6 tablespoons butter